 - You can then change the order of providers, enable/disable (start/stop) them in the list view.

 Block Email Provider

 Block Email Provider is a new type of provider to block outgoing emails.
 If any outgoing email matches the criteria of a block provider in the list, that email is not sent.

 For each outgoing email, the list of active (running) email providers is checked.
 The first provider that matches the criteria is picked as the service to be used for that particular email.
 This process is repeated for every outgoing email.

 Considering the list above, assume that an event rule tries to send an email notification to email address “email@example.com”, and this email belongs to a device under an application with “East Asia” tag.
 In this case, Yahoo Provider will be picked for the email delivery.

-Again, any email address that belongs to a device under an application with “South America” tag will be blocked, since it will not match any specific provider in the list ad will fall back to Block Provider.
+Again, any email address that belongs to a device under an application with the “South America” tag will be blocked, since it will not match any specific provider in the list and will fall back to Block Provider.

 What happens to my existing email providers?

-Please note that a Smtp Pop Email Message Provider is installed by default during GpsGate Server setup.
+Please note that an SMTP Pop Email Message Provider is installed by default during GpsGate Server setup.
 If you have no SMTP settings configured, this default provider will be deleted.
 If SMTP settings were completed prior to the update, then this provider will inherit old settings in its new version.